jbakse/site_builder/docs/turtles/plan.md

 ### Deliverables
 This project has two main deliverables:

 1) The project itself.
 Your project should represent about 5-8 hours of work and have a clear connection to computational form.
 Your project does not need to employ a novel technique but it may.
-In either case your project should not be just the exploration of a technique, it should apply computational to a specific context.
+In either case your project should not be just an exploration of a technique: it should apply computational form within a specific context.
 2) Your written case study.
 Host your case study online on the platform of your choosing.
 Turn in your case study by creating a post on the sketch blog with an image, link, and brief teaser text.
   - 500-1000 words
   - Describe your goals for the project and explain how your project works.